Skip to main content

 Quote Versioning

-"Quote Versioning" helps you create a new version of the quote while retaining the original quote.
-This is helpful when the customer asks for changes in a quote and you need to keep the old quote as a reference.
+"Quote Versioning" enables you to create a new version of the quote while retaining the original.
+This is helpful when the customer requests changes in a quote, and you need to keep the original quote as a reference.

 Learn more about quote versioning.